A proposal is a written offer to solve a technical problem

 to working out a plan of presentation; write your rough

-satisfied; finally, review and revise your copy with
+finally, review and revise your copy with all the ruthlessness

 ABSTRACTS

-the reader.
-Their purpose is to enable the reader to
+reader.
+Their purpose is to enable the reader to learn

-learn the chief points in the content of a report without
+the chief points in the content of a report without having

-having to read the report itself or to learn enough
+to read the report itself or to learn enough of the report’s

 An